juji-io/docs/docs/chatbot-design-tips.md

 Having a conversation is a natural way to get to know a person and use the understanding to best help the person.
 Since chatbots aim at scaling out human-human communications, ideally chatbots should get to know their users and use such knowledge to best help their users.
+The level of understanding about your audience that you want to obtain can also help you decide whether you need a non-AI or AI chatbot.

 #### **Non-AI Chatbots**